 Now you know a bit more about who we are and how we troubleshoot solar emergencies.
 The fire department knew who to call for help with a string inverter solar system – cheap solar equipment that solar installers push because of its low price point.

 At Penrith Solar Centre, safety is our top priority.
-We exclusively install Enphase microinverters because they are the safest solar technology available.
+We install Enphase microinverters and Powerwall 3 systems because they are the safest solar technology available.

-Don’t worry if you choose to install a high voltage DC string inverter solar system though.
+Don’t worry if you saved money with a lesser installer and lesser equipment.
 We’ll be there to help the fire department if anything goes wrong with it.

 If you’re interested in learning a bit more about how the type of system you choose can affect your family’s safety, you might want to check out the following article titled, Solar Safety: Microinverters vs. String Inverters.